Note

 parameters.

-because that is the shortest substring we expect users to search. maxGram
+because that's the shortest substring users are expected to search. maxGram

 is set to 20

-to ensure that all phone numbers, even with extensions, will fit into a single n-gram.
+to ensure that all phone numbers, even with extensions, fit into a single n-gram.

-The unfortunate side effect of n-grams is that some false positives will be returned.
-We'll fix this in a later step by building out a separate analyzer for searches that doesn't include the n-gram token filter.
+The unfortunate side effect of n-grams is that some false positives are returned.
+You fix this in a later step by building out a separate analyzer for searches that doesn't include the n-gram token filter.

 Input | Output |